jhakkane/Javalabra/README.md

 Javalabra
 =========
-Hyvin toimii ja erinomaisesti toimiikin
+Hyvin toimii ja erinomaisesti toimiikin, näin on!